bbfrederick/rapidtide/docs/usage.rst

    "XXX_desc-lfofilterCoeff_map", ".nii.gz", "Magnitude of the delayed sLFO regressor from GLM filter", "If GLM filtering is enabled (default)"
    "XXX_desc-lfofilterMean_map", ".nii.gz", "Mean value over time, from GLM fit", "If GLM filtering is enabled (default)" "XXX_desc-lfofilterNorm_map", ".nii.gz", "GLM filter coefficient, divided by the voxel mean over time", "If GLM filtering is enabled (default)"
-   "XXX_desc-lfofilterR2_map", ".nii.gz", "R value for the GLM fit in the voxel, squared", "If GLM filtering is enabled (default)"
+   "XXX_desc-lfofilterR_map", ".nii.gz", "R value for the GLM fit in the voxel", "If GLM filtering is enabled (default)" "XXX_desc-lfofilterR2_map", ".nii.gz", "R value for the GLM fit in the voxel, squared.
+Multiply by 100 to get percentage variance explained", "If GLM filtering is enabled (default)"
+   "XXX_desc-CVR_map", ".nii.gz", "Cerebrovascular response, in units of % BOLD per unit of the supplied regressor (probably mmHg)", "If CVR mapping is enabled"
+   "XXX_desc-CVRR_map", ".nii.gz", "R value for the CVR map fit in the voxel", "If CVR mapping is enabled" "XXX_desc-CVRR2_map", ".nii.gz", "R value for the CVR map fit in the voxel, squared.
+Multiply by 100 to get percentage variance explained", "If CVR mapping is enabled"
-   "XXX_desc-lfofilterR_map", ".nii.gz", "R value for the GLM fit in the voxel", "If GLM filtering is enabled (default)" "XXX_desc-processed_mask", ".nii.gz", "Mask of all voxels in which the similarity function is calculated", "Always" "XXX_desc-globalmean_mask", ".nii.gz", "Mask of voxels used to calculate the global mean signal", "This file will exist if no external regressor is specified"
+   "XXX_desc-processed_mask", ".nii.gz", "Mask of all voxels in which the similarity function is calculated", "Always" "XXX_desc-globalmean_mask", ".nii.gz", "Mask of voxels used to calculate the global mean signal", "This file will exist if no external regressor is specified"
    "XXX_desc-refine_mask", ".nii.gz", "Mask of voxels used in the last estimate a refined version of the probe regressor", "Present if passes > 1"